pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 - Manual Testing slows down the development and delivery
 - Unit Testing allows the developer or the app team to make enhancements to the existing code easily and faster

+## Sequential/Parallel Functions in Streams API

+### sequential() and parallel()
+- Streams API are sequential by default
+- sequential() -> Executes the stream in sequential
+- parallel() -> Executes the stream in parallel
+- Both the functions() changes the behavior of the whole pipeline, this means if we have a parallelStream, and we invoke sequential() over it.
+Then whole pipeline will work sequentially.
+Same with stream, if we invoke parallel() over it then whole pipeline will execute in parallel.
+- Use these functions when we want to evaluate performance between parallel and sequential workflow.